MIRA-KUMAR/Leetcode-Learning/README.md

 Given an integer num, repeatedly add all its digits until the result has only one digit, and return it.

+# LeetCode 1085: Sum of Digits in the Minimum Number
+Given an integer array nums, return 0 if the sum of the digits of the minimum integer in nums is odd, or 1 otherwise.

 # LeetCode 2016: Maximum Difference Between Increasing Elements
 Given a 0-indexed integer array nums of size n, find the maximum difference between nums[i] and nums[j] (i.e., nums[j] - nums[i]), such that 0 <= i < j < n and nums[i] < nums[j].
 Return the maximum difference.
 If no such i and j exists, return -1.